 Several types of aid are available to students who are determined to have financial need.
 Some funds are awarded directly from Tulane; others are awarded through non-Tulane sources.
 Scholarships and grants do not have to be repaid; loans do.
-To apply for all of the need-based aid described in this section, both Tulane aid and federal aid, you must complete both the PROFILE and the FAFSA.
+To apply for all of the need-based aid described in this section, both Tulane aid and federal aid, you must complete both the CSS Profile and the FAFSA.

-• Tulane Need-Based Scholarships are awarded to full-time students in regular degree programs in the Undergraduate College, the School of Liberal Arts, the School of Science and Engineering, the School of Architecture, the School of Public Health, and the A. B. Freeman School of Business.
-Students enrolling in the School of Continuing Studies should see "As a

-Continuing Studies student, what types of aid are available to me?"
-In 2012-2013, about 1,308 students received Tulane Need-Based Scholarships.
-By applying for financial aid through the PROFILE and FAFSA and then providing documentation to complete your file, you will be considered for Tulane Need-Based scholarship.
-Please note that Tulane Need-Based Scholarship will be reduced if and when other gift aid is added, with very few exceptions (for example, Tulane Valedictorian Scholarship and Tulane Scholarship).
-Tulane Need-Based Scholarship is offered on the basis of both financial need and academic merit: if need exists at the point of packaging or re-packaging, merit determines the proportion of scholarship, if any, of the package to be made up of Tulane Need-Based Scholarship.
-Your total financial aid package, including Tulane Need-Based Scholarship, cannot exceed Cost of Attendance.
-Your need-based scholarship cannot exceed Cost of Attendance less institutional Expected Family Contribution and less other gift aid (whether the other gift aid was present before or after the needbased scholarship was packaged).
-Tulane Need-Based Scholarship packaged before the receipt of all information required to accurately determine your financial need (such as income and asset information as well as the total amounts of gift aid and resources) will not be final.
+Need-Based Tulane Scholarships are awarded to full-time students in regular degree programs in the Undergraduate College, the School of Liberal Arts, the School of Science and Engineering, the School of Architecture, the School of Public Health, and the A. B. Freeman School of Business and being charged tuition at the standard rate.
+Students enrolling in the School of Professional Advancement should see "As a Professional Advancement student, what types of aid are available to me?"
+By applying for financial aid through the CSS Profile and FAFSA and then providing documentation to complete your file, you will be considered for need-based Tulane Scholarship.
+Please note that need-based Tulane Scholarship will be reduced if and when other gift aid is added, with very few exceptions (for example, Tulane Band Scholarship).
+Need-based Tulane Scholarship is offered on the basis of both financial need and academic merit: if need exists at the point of packaging or repackaging, merit determines the proportion of scholarship, if any, of the package to be made up of needbased Tulane Scholarship.
+Your total financial aid package, including need-based Tulane Scholarship, cannot exceed Cost of Attendance.
+Your need-based scholarship cannot exceed Cost of Attendance less institutional Expected Family Contribution and less other gift aid (whether the other gift aid was present before or after the need-based scholarship was packaged).
+If need-based Tulane Scholarship is packaged before the receipt of all information required to accurately determine your financial need (such as income and asset information as well as the total amounts of gift aid and resources) then your award will not be considered final.
 Receipt of gift aid reduces financial need.
-Your receipt of all gift aid is one piece of information required to accurately determine your financial aid and therefore must be included in your package before we can determine the final amount of your financial need and thus the amount of your final Tulane Need-Based Scholarship.
+Your receipt of all gift aid is one piece of information required to accurately determine your financial aid and therefore must be included in your package before we can determine the final amount of your financial need and thus the amount of your final need-based Tulane Scholarship.

-Continuing students must enroll full-time in a full-time division and maintain a cumulative grade point average of at least 2.300 to be considered for Tulane Need-Based Scholarship.
-For more details regarding the academic requirements for retaining Tulane Need-Based Scholarship, please refer to the Appendix.
+Continuing students must enroll full-time in a full-time division and maintain a cumulative grade point average of at least 2.300 to be considered for need-based Tulane Scholarship.
+For more details regarding the academic requirements for retaining need-based Tulane Scholarship, please refer to the Appendix.
 A student is expected to graduate within the normal number of semesters required for the program in which he or she is enrolled (eight in the Newcomb-Tulane College, Schools of Liberal Arts, Science and Engineering, Business, Public Health, or ten in Architecture).
-Our policy is to consider applicants for Tulane Need-Based Scholarship only for the required number of semesters in any given program, whether or not a student enrolls for semesters in another curriculum and/or enrolls for semesters during which no Tulane Need-Based Scholarship was received.
+Our policy is to consider applicants for need-based Tulane Scholarship only for the required number of semesters in any given program, whether or not a student enrolls for semesters in another curriculum and/or enrolls for semesters during which no need-based Tulane Scholarship was received.
 In unusual circumstances, we may consider up to two additional semesters of eligibility.